r0light/cna-quality-model/docs/_pages/index.md

       * *Ratio of Storage Backend Sharing* (Rosa2020)
       * *Shared Storage Backing Service Interactions* (Ntentos2020, Ntentos2020a)
       * *Database Type Utilization* (Ntentos2020a)
+  * **Addressing abstraction** (Link, Backing Service) +> Replaceability
+    *By abstracting from specific addresses for reaching other components, address changes can be handled automatically without impacting the link between components.
+This can be achieved for example through service discovery where components are addressed through abstract service names and specific addresses are resolved through service discovery.*
+    Davis2019 8.3; Ibryam2020 12 "Service Discovery"; Richardson2019 "Using service discovery"; Garrison2017 7 "Service Discovery"; Indrasiri2021 3 "Service Registry and Discovery Pattern" ; Bastani2017 7 "Routing" (Use service discovery with support for health checks and respect varying workloads); Indrasiri2021 3 "Service Abstraction Pattern" (Use an abstraction layer in front of services (for example Kubernetes Service)); Goniwada2021 4 "Service Discovery"
+    * *Service Discovery Usage* (Apel2019)
 * Testability
 * Simplicity (as the counterpart to complexity, but instead of naming it Low Complexity named it Simplicity)
   * **Sparsity**